ericDeCourcy/Notes/On-Utopia.md

 # On Utopia
+What is a Utopia?

-## What
+## What is the point of this

-Lets figure out what a perfect world looks like
+Lets figure out what a perfect world looks like.
+If we know what we want in the world, we can begin making changes to our world or identifying problems to solve.

+### This might be a ridiculous question
+One person's utopia is not going to be someone else's.
+A utopia is **perfect**, which means for each person there is exactly one, and it is unique.
+Therefore, it may be impossible to define a utopia, because there will be a unique one for each person.

+Still, lets explore.
+Lets find the commonalities.
+This is not just a philosophy project, this project is meant to encourage positive changes in the world.

 ## Wisdom of the crowd